 - you will also need some staples like olive oil, sea salt (kosher salt) and black pepper.

-Start by trimming any excess fat off of your lamb shoulder.
+Start by trimming any excess fat and connective tissue off of your lamb shoulder.
 Using a sharp pointy knife, make small holes in the surface of the flesh on the fat side of the meat.
 Then rub a tablespoon of olive oil on top of the lamb, then season with salt and black pepper.

-Poke a slice/ strip of garlic and a small sprig of rosemary into each of the holes.
+Poke a slice/ strip of garlic and rosemary leaves into each of the holes.

 Place the onion wedges in the bottom of the pot of your slow cooker.
 Sprinkle a heaped tablespoon of cornflour (cornstarch) on top.

 Place your prepared lamb roast on top.
 Then pour the stock and wine into the pot, avoiding the lamb, so you don’t wash away the seasoning from the top of the meat.
 The liquid should cover the meat halfway to ⅔ up.
 If your lamb shoulder is less flat, just add a bit more stock and wine.